Employee Work-Life Balance — What it is and the Most Popular Benefit You’re Not Offering

 If you decide to offer employees flexible hours and the opportunity to work remotely, you’ll need to trust your employees are working when they say they are.
 Here are some DOs and DON’Ts to help you with this transition:

-- DO encourage remote employees to stop by your headquarters on a regular basis.
+DO encourage remote employees to visit your headquarters when safe and appropriate.

-- DON’T cut remote employees out of your wellness program.
-Here are six ways to reach remote employees.
+DON’T cut remote employees out of your well-being program.

 If you want to learn more about the current state of employee well-being and engagement, download the full report, including resources for building a successful employee engagement program.